dfidalg0/shapeit/README.md

 </details>

 ### Validation
-Validation can be a little bit trickier.
-It consists of a set of rules, which are functions that receive the object and an assert function.
-The trick here is that it works deeply.
+Validation consists of matching an object against a set of rules.

+A set of rules can be either

+* A validation function that receives the original object and the assert function
+* A validation object containing some of the input's keys, each one matching a set of rules for the corresponding key on the input
+* An array containing multiple sets of rules

+Any failing assertion will throw an AssertionError

-A simple example would be like this
+A simple example looks like this
 ```js
 const sp = require('shapeit');